berrrrr/berrrrr.github.io/_draft/2019-08-06-the-economics-of-information-security.md

 ---
+layout: post
 title: The Economics of Information Security
-date: 2019-08-06 17:38:39
+subtitle: The Economics of Information Security
-categories:
+categories: datascience
- - Paper
-tags:
+tags: paper
- - Security
-sidebar:
- nav: "categories"
-toc: true
+comments: true
-toc_label: "List"
-toc_icon: "list"
 ---

-# The Economics of Information Security
+## The Economics of Information Security
 정보보호의 경제

 ## Abstract